ambern115/CSCI2041/Homework/Hwk_01_OCaml_Intro_Higher_Order.md

 are all initially removed.

 In your output you should also ensure that there is no extra white space.
-Thus, there should be no space characters at the end of a line.
+Thus, there should be no space characters at the beginning or end of a line.
+The function ``String.trim`` from OCaml's String library, which removes the leading and trailing whitespace in a given string, might be useful in meeting this requirement.

 To test you solution, you might add the following to your file: